FelipeMz-dev/ReportesApp/README.md

 This is a mobile aplication developed for keep control to the small business and microenterprise making records of inventories and daily sales.

 The App consist in 3 modules to manage called (Products, Sales, Reports) that these are in a tab view to navigate.
+The design to app is mainly inspired in the WhatsApp design due to in a surveys was checked that the most merchants use this app, for this, the aplication was simpler to manage for them.

 **Products Module:**